Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Photo: Critchlow Alligator Sanctuary

 Your kids can get in on the action and carry an alligator because all ages are welcome.
-Your fingers will be safe because their mouths are taped but your child will earn some bragging rights for their help along with an unforgettable experience.
+Your fingers will be safe because their mouths are taped, but your child will earn some bragging rights for their help, along with an unforgettable experience.

 FAQs